vervoe/api-docs/docs/01-Introduction.md

 > We have developed an API for customers and partners to integrate Vervoe's skills assessment solution into their own systems.
 >
-> It is a simple API with five endpoints that provides access to Vervoe's core functionality; seeing what assessments are available to send, sending the assessment to candidates, and seeing their results.
+> It is a simple API that provides access to Vervoe's core functionality; seeing what assessments are available to send, sending the assessment to candidates, and seeing their results.

 #### Contact